|

 • a sense of identity and pride in the school

-• suitably high expectation of academic progress and behaviour
+• suitably high expectation of academic progress and

 • the quality of teaching